VitaliyGaidyk/country-info/README.md

-# Hey, this is a small app work with React & RTK
+# Hey, this is a small app work with React & RTK with AsynkThunk